 The City contracts with CalPERS for health insurance.
-Employees who do not wish to be covered must submit proof of coverage under a spouse's plan or other plan and sign an affidavit stating employee has sufficient coverage from an outside source.
+Employees who do not wish to be covered must submit proof of coverage under a spouse's plan or other plan and sign an affidavit stating that the employee has sufficient coverage from an outside source.
 Employees are eligible to change plans annually during the designated open enrollment period.

-Resolution 2025-33 Page 4 Amending and Restating Resolution 2024-79 and Adopting an Updated Compensation and Benefit Plan for Unrepresented Executive Employees June 10, 2025
+Amending and Restating Resolution 2024-78 and Adopting an Updated Compensation and Benefit Plan for Unrepresented Confidential City Employees June 10, 2025